okta/okta-auth-js/README.md

 ## signIn(options)

-The goal of an authentication flow is to [set an Okta session cookie on the user's browser](http://developer.okta.com/use_cases/authentication/session_cookie#retrieving-a-session-cookie-by-visiting-a-session-redirect-link) or [exchange for an `id_token` or `access_token`](http://developer.okta.com/use_cases/authentication/session_cookie#retrieving-a-session-cookie-via-openid-connect-authorization-endpoint).
+The goal of an authentication flow is to [set an Okta session cookie on the user's browser](http://developer.okta.com/use_cases/authentication/session_cookie#retrieving-a-session-cookie-by-visiting-a-session-redirect-link) or [retrieve an `id_token` or `access_token`](http://developer.okta.com/use_cases/authentication/session_cookie#retrieving-a-session-cookie-via-openid-connect-authorization-endpoint).
 The flow is started using `signIn`.

   - `username` - User’s non-qualified short-name (e.g. dade.murphy) or unique fully-qualified login (e.g dade.murphy@example.com)
   - `password` - The password of the user